ARTICLES

 What about the haunted house?
 A look at the attractions

-There's the popular "Zombie Village" with its unique atmosphere,
+There's the popular "Zombie Village" with its unique atmosphere, and

-a Bikkuri House (Surprise House) and an air dome.
+the Bikkuri House (Surprise House) and an air dome.

-The "Pitching CLUB," where you can have fun feeling like Shohei Ohtani,
+The "Pitching CLUB," where you can have fun feeling like Shohei Ohtani, and

-and another classic, the "Magic House."
+the classic "Magic House."

-A smorgasbord of street food!
+A smorgasbord of street food to enjoy!

 A classic for Hokkaido residents, the sugar-coated "French Dog" (350 yen).